 Cisgender: Someone who is not transgender.
-‘Cis’ is a Latin prefix that means ‘on the same side of’, while ‘trans’ means ‘across’ or ‘on the other side’.
+This includes gay, lesbian and bisexual people whose gender identities match their sex assigned at birth. (‘Cis’ is a Latin prefix that means ‘on the same side of’, while ‘trans’ means ‘across’ or ‘on the other side’.)
 This is more accurate than calling someone a ‘biological’ or ‘genetic’ man or woman.
 Transgender people who have undergone medical transition are biologically closer to the sex they have transitioned to.
 Due to intersex conditions, some people may also be born genetically one sex but anatomically another, or mixes of both.

 Intersex: Intersex people are born with bodies that cannot be neatly classified as male or female.
 They have sexually atypical chromosomal, hormonal, anatomical or genetic features, such as someone with XXY chromosomes, or with both testes and a uterus, or a micropenis and an underdeveloped vagina.
 An estimated 1.7% of the population has intersex characteristics; those with more visible variations form about 0.5% of the population.